Student Disability Resources

 With the passage of the ADA, this mandate was expanded to any public or private institution.
 Subpart E of the Rehabilitation Act requires an institution be prepared to make reasonable academic adjustments and accommodations to allow students with disabilities full participation in the same programs and activities available to students without disabilities.

-If you have a question, or think you will have difficulty providing an accommodation requested, again, the first step is to call the staff person from the Office for Disability Services (ODS) who wrote the Accommodation Letter you received from the student.
+If you have a question, or think you will have difficulty providing an accommodation requested, again, the first step is to call the staff person from the Office for Student Disability Resources (SDR) who wrote the Accommodation Letter you received from the student.
 The staff person will be able to clarify any information, as well as assist you with the resources you need to provide the accommodation.
-In some cases, clarification involves working with the student and the ODS staff person to adjust the recommendations for your particular academic situation.
+In some cases, clarification involves working with the student and the SDR staff person to adjust the recommendations for your particular academic situation.

 Students attending the University have a variety of learning and physical disabilities.
 Extended test time is the accommodation most commonly provided for students to assist them with their classes.
 For example, a student with a learning disability cannot process information in the same manner as a typical student.
 Therefore, they need additional time to rephrase the questions in a way they can understand and answer.
 A student with a disability affecting motor control of his or her extremities may need additional time to write the answers.